top of page

 You can also use furoshiki to store your child’s play toys!

 Here we’ve used a large, 104cm furoshiki to bundle some soft toys off the floor!
-It would be a tremendous bag to collect up all of those tiny toys too, like bits of Lego or Playmobil!
+It is a fantastic bag to collect up all of those tiny toys too, like bits of Lego or Playmobil!

-This simple furoshiki bag would be an excellent bag to hang from the handles of your buggy, too!
-You could put a lot of kit in there!
+This simple furoshiki bag is an excellent bag to hang from the handles of your buggy, too.
+You can put a lot of kit in there!

 - Lay your large furoshiki out so that it is a square-shape, with the reverse side uppermost.